The-Receiver/Raspbian-Office-Fonts-Keyboard-installation-script/Keyboard_Layout/Keyboard-layout-tutorial.md

 ![Dis hyperlink](4.png)
 ![Dis hyperlink](5.png)
 ![Dis hyperlink](6.png)
+Scroll down and select the Burmese keyboard layout, then click 'Add'
 ![Dis hyperlink](7.png)
 After you add the Burmese keyboard layout, you can close the panel window and the changes will save.